-- Traffic Marshals to ensure safe access / egress from site. - All Traffic Marshals are to have appropriate training and will wear orange hi-visibility vests / jackets, trousers, and helmets. - A strict, no parking or mounting of adjacent kerbs will be adopted for the purpose of waiting, loading, or offloading of materials/equipment/plant. - Signage to warn pedestrians on the public areas of site entrances and fire exits to the public realm.
+- Traffic Marshals to ensure safe access/egress from Colt LON5. - All Traffic Marshals are to have appropriate training and will wear orange hi-visibility vests / jackets, trousers, and helmets.
+(Vest and jackets require full length sleeves). - A strict, No parking or mounting of adjacent kerbs will be adopted for the purpose of waiting, loading, or offloading of materials/equipment/plant. - Signage to warn pedestrians on the public areas of site entrances and fire exits to the public realm.
 External signage and directional notices will be in agreement with LBH highway dept. - No uncontrolled pedestrian traffic to be allowed through site areas.

-Neighbours;
+Neighbours

-The general area around the site has several potentially highly populated public interfaces which attract many pedestrians to the area on event days.
+The area around the site has several potentially highly populated public interfaces which attract many pedestrians to the area on event days.
 These include: